DMLSurGithub/DMLSurGithub/README.md

 ## Recent Projects

-Here are some recent projects I have contributed to:
+Here are some recent projects I have contributed to :

 - [DML Website](https://github.com/DMLSurGithub/DML-Website) - A showcase website for displaying my creations | Technologies used: Svelte / HTML / CSS / JavaScript / TypeScript
 - [Solar Studio](https://github.com/DMLSurGithub/Solar-Studio) - A showcase website for a fictional project | Technologies used: Svelte / HTML / CSS / JavaScript / TypeScript